How the Federal Reserve Affects Mortgage Rates

 You also may be able to lock in a lower interest rate if you’re willing to pay "points," which are a form of prepaid interest on a mortgage.
 A mortgage point typically equals 1% of the loan amount, and each point leads to a mortgage interest rate deduction of 0.25%.

-Finally, Holeman says loan level price adjustment (LLPA) formulas are yet another factor that can impact mortgage rates.
+Finally, Holeman said that loan level price adjustment (LLPA) formulas are yet another factor that can impact mortgage rates.

 "These formulas dictate rules lenders must follow, and adjust the interest rates based on factors such as credit score, down payment size, the type of property and more," he said.